-(a) Introduction.
+(a) Introduction

-In order to accomplish the (i) cancellation of all of the Dominican Unsecured Financial Claims, (ii) dilution of Existing Tricom Equity Interests to a de minimis amount with a de minimis value, (iii) transfer of control of Tricom to Holding Company, (iv) elimination or substantial reduction of Tricom's existing cumulative capital deficit, and (v) minimization of adverse tax impacts arising from the cancellation of the Dominican Unsecured Financial Claims and certain interest accrued on Tricom's books that is not part of any Allowed Claim or otherwise treated under this Plan (together, the "Dominican Restructuring Objectives"), one or more of the following actions/transactions will be carried out before, on, or after the Effective Date, as necessary and appropriate: (a) issuance of Tricom Stock to Holding Company; (b) Capital Increase and corresponding issuance of Tricom Stock to Holding Company; (c) one or more Accordion Transactions; (d) cancellation of debt; (e) implementation of the TCN Debt Restructuring; and (f) use of NOLs and current year operating losses to offset COD Income.
+In order to accomplish the (i) cancellation of all of the Dominican Unsecured Financial Claims, (ii) dilution of Existing Tricom Equity Interests to a de minimis amount with a de minimis value (the "Restructuring Dilution"), (iii) issuance of new Tricom Stock to Holding Company through which the transfer of control of Tricom to Holding Company will be effected, (iv) elimination or substantial reduction of Tricom's existing cumulative capital deficit, and (v) minimization of adverse tax impacts arising from the cancellation of the Dominican Unsecured Financial Claims and certain interest accrued on Tricom's books that is not part of any Allowed Claim or otherwise treated under this Plan (items (i) through (v) above, collectively, the "Dominican Restructuring Objectives"), in accordance with, and as authorized by this Plan and Confirmation Order, a combination of one or more of the following actions/transactions will be carried out before, on, or after the Effective Date, as necessary and appropriate: (a) issuance of shares of Tricom Stock representing the Tricom Unissued Capital to Holding Company; (b) Capital Increase and corresponding issuance of shares of Tricom Stock representing such Capital Increase to Holding Company; (c) one or more Accordion Transactions; (d) cancellation of debt;

+(e) implementation of the TCN Debt Restructuring; and (f) use of NOLs and current year operating losses to offset COD Income.

-As of the date hereof, the Debtors are unable to confirm the exact methods or combination thereof by which they will achieve the Dominican Restructuring Objectives.
-The Debtors believe that a combination of Capital Increase, issuance of Tricom Unissued Stock to Holding Company and one or more Accordion Transactions (collectively, the "Restructuring Dilution Transactions") and other actions/transactions described in Sections 7.9(b) and (c) below will likely present the most feasible, economic and tax efficient method to achieve the Dominican Restructuring Objectives.
-The Restructuring Dilution Transactions and other Dominican corporate actions contemplated by this Plan assume that Tricom's current Shareholders' Agreement has been terminated and/or amended, as necessary and/or appropriate, and Articles 5 and 6 of Tricom's existing bylaws have been amended prior to implementation of such transactions in order to, among other things, allow the issuance of Tricom Class B Stock to Holding Company.
+As of the date hereof, the Debtors are unable to confirm the exact methods or combination thereof by which they will achieve the Dominican Restructuring Objectives; however, the Debtors believe that a combination of (i) Capital Increase and issuance of the shares representing the Tricom Unissued Capital to Holding Company, (ii) issuance of the shares representing the Tricom Unissued Capital to Holding Company, (iii) one or more Accordion Transactions (the "Restructuring Dilution Transactions") and (iv) other actions/transactions described in Section 7.9(b) and (c) below, will likely present the most feasible, economic and tax efficient method to achieve the Restructuring Dilution and the other Dominican Restructuring Objectives.

+The Restructuring Dilution Transactions and other Dominican corporate actions contemplated by this Plan will include steps intended to terminate and/or amend Tricom's current Shareholders' Agreement, as necessary and/or appropriate, and to amend Articles 5 and 6 of Tricom's existing by laws prior to implementation of such transactions in order to, among other things, allow the issuance of Tricom Class B Stock to Holding Company.

-Prior to the Confirmation Hearing, the Debtors will file with the Bankruptcy Court and serve on parties in interest a detailed discussion of the Restructuring Dilution Transactions, as well as such other transactions, if any, that they will propose to achieve the Dominican Restructuring Objectives, which will describe the attendant costs and tax implications of such transactions (the "Restructuring Dilution Process").
+Prior to the Confirmation Hearing, the Debtors will file with the Bankruptcy Court and serve on parties in interest, a detailed discussion of the Restructuring Dilution Transactions, as well as such other transactions, if any, that they will propose to achieve the Dominican Restructuring Objectives, which will describe the attendant costs and tax implications (the "Restructuring Dilution Process").
 The Debtors will seek express approval of the Restructuring Dilution Process in the Confirmation Order.
 Accordingly, all information relating to the Restructuring Dilution Transactions and other Dominican corporate actions described herein to accomplish the Dominican Restructuring Objectives is provided, at this time, for illustrative purposes only and is therefore subject to change.

-(b) Increase in Nominal Par Value of Tricom Stock, Capital Increase and Issuance of Tricom Stock to Holding Company.
+(b) Capital Increase and Issuance of Tricom Stock to Holding Company.